CloudBindle/bindle/PANCAN_CLUSTER_LAUNCH_README.md

 #### Next Steps

-Much more information can be found in the README for the SeqWare-Vagrant project, see https://github.com/SeqWare/vagrant
+Much more information can be found in the README for the Bindle project, see https://github.com/SeqWare/vagrant

 In latter sections of this document you can see more information about: